Writing is one of my several hobbies, and lists like the one below help me with writer's block every now and again.

 A Question Mark Is The Same As a Double-Edged Sword

-You'll find a lot of interesting questions below, covering all sorts of weird topics.
+You're going to find a lot of interesting questions below, covering all sorts of weird topics.
 Feel free to answer those you feel comfortable with, but I'll leave it up to you to decide if you want to ask some of the questions to people in real life.
 If you do decide to ask such questions in real life, just be prepared for some answers you may or may not want to hear.

 - Weird questions to ask people.

 - "Would you rather" questions.

 - Questions to spur interesting (and sometimes uncomfortable) conversations.

 - Questions you probably won't get an honest answer to.